Heckler: Controversies

+Movies and musicals

+Screenings of The Rocky Horror Picture Show (as well as performances of The Rocky Horror Show) are continuously heckled by the audience by use of so-called callbacks or call backs.
+The funny and bold comments are sometimes 'traditional', that is, developed over decades including downloadable 'audience participation' heckling scripts.
+Many callbacks are spontaneous, regional and develop into heckling fights amongst the audience members or with either professional musical actors or audience members who perform the show in front of the screen.

 Other comedy mediums

 The comedy TV series The Muppet Show featured a pair of hecklers named Statler and Waldorf.
 These characters created a kind of meta-comedy act in which the show's official comedian, Fozzie Bear, acted as their usual foil, although they occasionally made jokes at other characters as well.

 Another notable use of heckling in comedy is in the cult favorite series Mystery Science Theater 3000.
 The series involves a man (either Joel Robinson, Mike Nelson or Jonah Heston) and two robots (Tom Servo and Crow T. Robot) sitting in a theater mocking bad B-movies.
-This style of comedy, coined as riffing, is continued with commentary-based series such as Rifftrax and Cinematic Titanic.
+This style of comedy, coined as riffing, is continued with commentary-based series such as RiffTrax and Cinematic Titanic.

-In one of Rowan Atkinson's plays "The School Master", a heckler interrupted his play by shouting "Here!" after Atkinson had read out an amusing name on his register.
+In one of Rowan Atkinson's plays, The School Master, a heckler interrupted his play by shouting "Here!" after Atkinson had read out an amusing name on his register.
 Atkinson incorporated it into his act by saying "I have a detention book..."